-September 2016 as per coding advice first published in Coding Notes, September 2016.
+ICS effective from: September 2016 as per coding advice first published in Coding Notes, collection of RPLND procedures

+September 2016.
 ICS introduced in January 2017 V9.0.

-Clinical input by the National Cancer Control Programme to ensure collection of RPLND procedures
+Reason For standard: Clinical input by the National Cancer Control Programme to ensure